waseemhaider01/Qiskit_Practice/README.md

-# Html-Css
+# Qisckit practice tasks
-This repository contains a basic HTML and CSS project to demonstrate fundamental web design and layout skills.
+This repository contains a basic Qiskit with python code tasks.